pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_backup_recover_uninstall.md

 # If possible, it is always to stop Cells before doing the backup
 systemctl stop cells

-# Using rsync, first time will be longer and then we will only incrementaly add and/or remove new files
+# Using rsync, first time will be longer and then we will only incrementally add and/or remove new files
 rsync -avr --delete /home/pydio/.config/pydio/cells/ /home/pydio/backups/cells
 ```

 **WARNING**: proceed with extra care with rsync when using the `--delete` flag:
 inverting source and target folders will wipe everything in the source folders...
-So be carefull to really use: `rsync -avr --delete <source folder> <target folder>`
+So be careful to really use: `rsync -avr --delete <source folder> <target folder>`

 **Notes**: